ADKAR model

 Reinforcement

-After the change has been made and your workflows are running smoothly, reinforcement is a crucial step of the ADKAR model that ensures that people don’t revert to old methods.
-It takes some time for people to completely adopt a change—a study from the European Journal of Social Psychology suggests it takes 66 days to form a habit.
+After you've made the change and your workflows are running smoothly, reinforcement is a crucial step of the ADKAR model that ensures that people don’t revert to old methods.
+It takes some time for people to completely adopt a change—a study from the British Journal of Health Psychology suggest it takes a median of 59 days to form a habit.

 The more complex the activity, the longer it can take.
 So if you want your workforce to buy in to the changes that have been implemented, you need positive reinforcement to keep them on track and productive.
 Reinforcement can come in the form of recognition and rewards, performance measures, and positive feedback to show that the change is here to stay.

-In addition, you can use the reinforcement stage to look for areas where new processes aren’t working or where bottlenecks have formed in the process, causing stress and anxiety.
+In addition, you can use the reinforcement stage of the ADKAR model to look for areas where new processes aren’t working or where bottlenecks have formed in the process, causing stress and anxiety.
 Those who previously supported the change may turn against it and revert to an old workflow in an effort to meet deadlines and goals.

 Don’t wait for processes to fail or for your employees to crack.
 Use workflow diagrams and flowcharts to identify problem areas and work with your team to find solutions.
 Working your way through problems and finding solutions visually can help you reinforce the idea that you and the company are committed to the implemented changes.